wumble/fronteers-workshop/1/plan.md

 1. Creating a new site on Netlify
 1. Setting build commands and destinations
 1. Site and deploy config
----
-1. Make local changes: Site title
+1. Make local changes: add page
 1. Push to deploy
 1. Preview URLs and rollbacks

+## Data abstraction

+1. Create json data files for reusable data
+1. Create js data files to pul from Medium
+1. Pull in data locally and in prod
+---
+1. Seeding local data
+1. Creating build targets

 ## Introducing a build pipeline